1. Configure Your Settings

 For each person or organisation that you wish to send statements to, you will need to create a Payee.
 The use of a Payee is that (1) you can link multiple Contracts so that all the statements from these different Contracts are collected in the same portal, and (2) you can link multiple Users to this Payee so that multiple people such as managers, employees or additional band members can all have access to the same portal with their own Curve account.

 The only mandatory field when creating a Payee is the name.
 All the other fields are for your own references.
 If you are intending to create self-bill invoices on behalf of your clients, you may need to specify tax information.
-For more information about every single field & functionality on Payees, please visit our Payees chapter in the documentation.

 You can create Payees either via the interface on Curve, or in bulk via the Payee template.
 For more information on how to use Excel templates to import metadata onto Curve, please visit the Excel Templates chapter in our documentation.